alphagov/govuk-infrastructure/README.md

 **This is a work in progress.
 This code does not represent production infrastructure yet.
 For the canonical source of GOV.UK's infrastructure, see [alphagov/govuk-aws](https://github.com/alphagov/govuk-aws) and [alphagov/govuk-puppet](https://github.com/alphagov/govuk-puppet) repos.**

+### What's in this repo

+The govuk-infrastructure repo contains Terraform modules and Concourse pipelines for turning up an EKS cluster for GOV.UK.

+Helm charts have moved to [alphagov/govuk-helm-charts](https://github.com/alphagov/govuk-helm-charts).

 ### Usage

 To install the [currently used version of Terraform](./terraform/.terraform-version):